markh-de/KiVar/README.md

 ### Top-Level Variants

-Defining possible assignments for the single top-level Variant switch is done in the Variant Table.
+Defining possible assignments for the single top-level Variant switch is done in the Variant definition table.

 #### Supported File Formats

-Currently, KiVar only supports the **CSV** (comma-separated values) file format for Variant definitions.
+Currently, KiVar only supports the **CSV** (comma-separated values) file format for Variant Definition Tables.

 #### Table Structure

-The Variant Table must have the following general structure:
+A Variant definition table must have the following general structure:

 |               | Aspect_A    | Aspect_B    | Aspect_C    | ...         |
 | ------------- | ----------- | ----------- | ----------- | ----------- |